WindexProjects/Tools/README.md

 webhook-spam.py - Spams Discord Webhook With Custom Text & Custom Amount of Messages (Some Messages may not send due to discords' api)

 Monitor.py - Monitors Prices of Bitcoin and Ethereum, then Sends Said Prices to a Discord Webhook.
-Feel Free to Change the color(s) of the Discord Embeds, if you'd like:
+Feel Free to Change the color(s) of the Discord Embeds

-*To Do So*: Find "color" within the variable **embed1** or **embed2** and change it's *Hexidecimal* Value to another Number, The Base Colors:
+*To Do So*: Find "color" within the variable **embed1** or **embed2** and change it's *Hexidecimal* Value to another Number.

+The Base Colors:
 *embed1*: Yellow (for Bitcoin)
 *embed2*: Black (for Ethereum)